globewalldesk/revuu/README.md

 ## Development to do list

-* Add "open old" for repotask branches archive, and ensure it works.
 * Add proper support for opening PSQL terminal.
 * Full text search with regex capabilities.
 * Add a "sort by date added" or "sort by ID" feature.